These 9 Technical Shoes Are Secretly Perfect for Day Hikes

 Five Ten Guide Tennie

-Nine times out of ten if you spot someone wearing the Five Ten Tennie it’s safe to assume they’re a rock climber.
+Iff you spot someone wearing the Five Ten Tennie, it’s safe to assume they’re a rock climber.
 Why’s that?
 They’re hands down one of the best approach shoes for technical rock climbing.
 More of a performance lifestyle approach shoe that feels like a skate shoe, a long hike isn’t a strong suit of the Tennie.
 Still, if you’re sticking to shorter 5th class approaches that involve technical climbing, these are the shoes you’ll want.

 Outsole: Five Ten Stealth S1

-Perhaps one of the lesser-known brands is South Korean climbing company Butora.
-It recently introduced a new line of climbing-focused approach shoes.
-The Wing fits into the performance lifestyle niche, rivals the Five Ten Guide Tennie shoes with its technical rock climbing skills.
-But like the Guide Tennie, it’s better suited as a short technical approach shoe where movement over rock is more vertical than horizontal.
-If you enjoy skateboard-like aesthetics with solid technical skills, I highly recommend checking these out, just make sure to size up half to a full size, as they run small.
+One of the lesser-known brands is South Korean climbing company Butora.
+The Wing fits into the performance lifestyle niche, rivaling the Five Ten Guide Tennie shoes with its technical rock climbing skills.
+It’s better suited as a short technical approach shoe where movement over rock is more vertical than horizontal.
+If you enjoy skateboard-like aesthetics with solid technical skills, check these out.
+Just make sure to go up half to a full size, as they run small.

 Outsole: NEO Fuse with NEO Flat climbing zone

 Approach shoes are quickly gaining mainstream attraction for their killer mountain aesthetics and versatility on and off the trail.
-Just this year both Black Diamond and Altra announced they’re launching lines of approach shoes making it somewhat difficult to sift through the field and find the ideal approach shoe, especially if you’re not a climber.
 To help point you in the right direction here’s what you want to think about before buying.

 Finding the Ideal Fit

 Fit depends, again, largely on your intended use – climbing vs. hiking.
 As with any shoe, always wear your intended socks when trying on.
-If you’re primarily going to use them for day hikes and kicking around town, look for a fit like you would a for a hiking boot or trail runner – with some space to allow your feet to swell.
-A thumb width space in the front is a good guide.
-If climbing performance is your goal, you want your toes edging closer to the front of the shoe for better sensitivity when climbing vertically.
+If you’re primarily going to use them for day hikes and kicking around town, look for a fit like you would for a hiking boot or trail runner – leave some space to allow your feet to swell.
+A thumb-width space in the front is a good guide.
+If climbing performance is your goal, you’ll want a much tighter fit, your toes edging closer to the front of the shoe for better sensitivity when climbing vertically.